beloureiro/ollama-python-runner/README.md

 # Ollama Python Runner

 This project enables the execution of language models from Ollama using Python.
 It is designed to facilitate the use of large language models like `llama3.1:8b` directly from Python scripts, with support for custom configurations and GPU usage.
+The project now includes a feature to list available models and allow the user to select a model via an interactive loop before running the selected model.

 ## Project Structure

 - **src/**: Contains the main code of the project.
-  - **ollama_runner.py**: Script that runs the Ollama model.
+  - **ollama_runner.py**: Script that lists available models, allows model selection, and runs the selected Ollama model.
-  - **main.py**: Entry script that initiates the model execution.
+  - **main.py**: Entry script that initiates the model selection and execution.
 - **tests/**: Contains tests for the project.
 - **config/**: Contains configuration files.
   - **config.yaml**: Configuration file that defines the model path, GPU usage, and logging settings.